Old Money (The Simpsons): Production

 The episode was written by Jay Kogen and Wallace Wolodarsky and directed by David Silverman.
 The safari was based on the drive-through Lion Country Safari, located in Loxahatchee, Palm Beach County, Florida, which Kogen used to visit when he was younger.
 "Old Money" was the first episode to feature Grampa's full name, Abraham Simpson.
 Matt Groening, creator of The Simpsons, named the main characters after his own family members (except for Bart, an anagram of brat, which he substituted for his own name), but refused to name Grampa after his grandfather, Abram Groening.
 He left it to the writers to choose a name and they chose "Abraham".

 The now recurring character Professor Frink makes his first appearance on the show in this episode.
 Frink was originally written as a mad scientist, but when cast member Hank Azaria ad-libbed a voice for Frink, he did an impression of Jerry Lewis's The Nutty Professor character, and the writing staff started making Frink more of a parody of Lewis.
 Frink was named after The Simpsons writer John Frink; however, that was before he became a writer for the show.
-The episode features a guest appearance from American actress Audrey Meadows as Bea.
+The episode features a guest appearance from Audrey Meadows as Bea.
 Al Jean, a writer on the show, said Meadows was perfect for the role because she was very sweet, and the staff had a lot of fun during the recording sessions with her.
 This is the only episode to date where the end credits actually states which character(s) each actor voices.